artoodetoo/so-example/README.md

 ## Missing data

 For privacy purposes, some fields are not mentioned in the dump.
 But they obviously required, like email and password.
 See my notes about `users` above.
 `Votes` table miss the voting user reference.
-I created it and leave null, but it looks pretty unreal.
+It is null in most cases (exceptions are bounties and favs), it looks pretty unreal and have to be filled by fake data.
 `Posts` and `Tags` should be related as many-to-many.
 The pivot table is missing and the only source is denormalized field `posts`.`tags`.

 ## Usage